Last updated on January 27th, 2021 at 05:38 pm

 Colombia is no longer the breeding grounds for violence

 Up until the 1960’s Colombia was a regular Latin American country experiencing the average ratio of violence until the wave of crime and violence peaked in 1984, especially in relation to paramilitary rebels and leftist groups such as the FARC and the drug cartels.
 Nobody is a stranger to the drug lord Pablo Escobar, right?

 Thankfully, the government and FARC signed a peace accord in 2016, effectively ending the long and disrupting battle.
 But the burning question still remains: Is Colombia safe?
 We certainly think so!
 Read on to find out why Colombia is a beautiful and safe country that is worth visiting.

 There’s a reason that Colombia is emerging as one the favorite tourist locations on the globe, especially in the past couple of years.
 The number of foreign visitors in Colombia doubled since 2011.
 Statistics indicate that over 3 million foreigners travel from around the world to visit this melting pot of cultures and ethnicities.

 Colombia has proudly seen a drastic improvement in the crime rates.
-The last 15 years have contributed to a 90 percent decrease in kidnapping!
+The last 15 years have contributed to a 90 percent decrease in kidnappings!
 Secuestro Express no more!
 In 2017 the crime rate in Bogota was lower than that of Miami, Florida.
 Petty thefts occur in almost every city around the globe and Colombia is mostly guilty of scams, robberies and drunken fights.
-Homicide rate has also remarkably nose-dived.
+The homicide rate has also remarkably nose-dived.